yast/yast-storage-ng/doc/boot-partition.md

         - size: [1MB, 2MB, 100MB]
         - no fs
         - no mount point
-  - if existing BIOS boot partition is too small, delete and re-create
+    - if existing BIOS boot partition is too small, ~~delete and re-create~~ cross your fingers
     - grub will use 1st BIOS boot partition it finds, co-op with other grub instances on same disk not possible
 - note: `yast bootloader` will be responsible for boot flag handling, if necessary
+    - ensure exactly one partition entry (for gpt: in protective mbr) is tagged as `active`

 ## x86-efi